dmauser/azure-virtualwan/inter-region-nva/README.md

 - Each VNET (except 2 and 4) has a Linux VM accessible from SSH (need to adjust NSG to allow access) or serial console.
 - All Linux VMs include basic networking utilities such as: traceroute, tcptraceroute, hping3, nmap, curl.
     - For connectivity tests, you can use curl <"Destnation IP"> and the output should be the VM name.
-    - All VMs have default username azureuser and password Msft123Msft123 (you can change it under parameters section)
+    - All VMs have default username azureuser and password Msft123Msft123 (you can change it under parameters section).
 - There's UDRs associated to the indirect spoke VNETs 5, 6, 7, 8 with default route 0/0 to their respective OPNsense NVA spoke.
 - Virtual WAN hubs have routes to OPNsense NVA spokes using summaries routes (10.2.0.0/16 -> Spoke2conn, 10.4.0.0/16 -> Spoke2conn)
 - Spoke2conn and Spoke4conn have specific routes 10.2.1.0/24 and 10.2.2.0/24 next hop to spoke 2 OPNsense NVA trusted nic IP and 10.4.1.0/24 and 10.4.2.0/24 next hop to spoke 4 OPNsense NVA trusted nic IP.
 - OPNsense has been pre-configured during provisioning to allow any traffic and route private traffic (RFC 1918 ranges) to the trusted interface.
     - OPNsense default username is root and password is opnsense (all lowercase).
-- There are two Branches locations (Branch1 - 10.100.0.0/16 and Branch2 - 10.200.0.0/16) each one connected to their respective vHUBs using S2S IPSec VPN + BGP (Branch 1 using ASN 65009 and Branch 2 using ASN 65010).
+- There are two Branches locations (Branch1 - 10.100.0.0/16 and Branch2 - 10.200.0.0/16) each one connected to their respective vHUBs using S2S IPSec VPN + BGP (Branch 1 using ASN 65010 and Branch 2 using ASN 65009).
 - The outcome of the lab will be full transit between all ends (all VMs can reach each other).

 ### Deploy this solution